 The VA considers respiratory conditions like sleep apnea, asthma, and sinusitis as potential disabilities that affect veterans.
-When a veteran submits a VA form for disability benefits based on a chronic sinusitis diagnosis, the VA will review the claim, the veteran's symptoms, and medical evidence.
-Then, it assigns a VA disability sinusitis rating to the veteran that may lead to disability compensation.
+When a veteran submits a VA claim for disability benefits based on a chronic sinusitis diagnosis, the VA will review the claim, the veteran’s symptoms, and medical evidence.
+Then, it assigns a sinusitis VA rating to the veteran which may lead to disability compensation.

 Some forms of sinusitis can be debilitating, causing chronic, frequent symptoms and potential emergency care or hospital visits.
 Veterans who were susceptible to burn pit exposure may be able to get a presumptive service connection for their sinusitis diagnosis and claim.

 Sinusitis is a condition that affects the sinuses, which make up a large part of the face.
 These spaces reside near the cheekbones, eyes, and forehead, and are responsible for making the mucus that lines the interior of your nasal passage.
 Sometimes, the sinuses become blocked, making them unable to drain properly.
 When the built-up fluid becomes infected, the sinuses can become inflamed and irritated, resulting in a sinus infection, or sinusitis.

 According to the CDC, 11.6% of American adults are diagnosed with sinusitis.
 A veteran can receive VA disability benefits for sinusitis if they have a medical diagnosis and severe, chronic symptoms that interfere with daily life.

 Sinusitis can either be acute or chronic.
 Acute sinusitis is a temporary form of the condition that can cause the same symptoms as chronic sinusitis but with less persistence.
 Veterans with acute sinusitis may have symptoms and inflammation that last up to a few weeks as a result of a bacterial or viral sinus infection.